solero/dash/README.md

 # Dash

-Houdini asyncio's web-based services for registration and avatar generation.
+A simple web system/API for houdini-asyncio's registration and avatar generation.

 warning: incomplete.